 City cleanup costs totaled $19.1 million, and the Joplin community was responsible for covering roughly 12 percent of that total.
 The city’s finance director says disaster assistance from FEMA has since been closed out, though some projects were not fully reimbursable, the Joplin Globe reports.

 Countless community members and agencies have been tasked with rebuilding the Joplin community over the past decade and allocating the funds to make it happen.

-- Building permits: More than $1.8 billion invested into construction and more than 1,200 building permits issued in each of the first nine years after the tornado.
+- Building permits: More than $1.8 billion was invested into construction and more than 1,200 building permits were issued in each of the first nine years after the tornado.

 - Houses: Joplin built more than 1,600 homes by the time the community marked the fifth anniversary of the storm in 2016.
 On average, crews completed nearly one new house per day during that stretch.

 - Jobs: More than 450 businesses rebuilt and reopened doors, retaining around 9,000 jobs.
 New businesses have helped the city add nearly another 2,000 full-time and part-time jobs.

 - Public Infrastructure: In the long-term, the city looks to replace or lay new asphalt on 35% of city streets.
 The city has also prepared to replace more than 800,000 feet of sidewalks, repair thousands of feet of sewer lines and install 25,000 new trees.